xoolive/pdfrename/readme.md

 pip install pdfrename
 ```

-Add option `--user` after `install` if need be.
+Try `pip install --user pdfrename` if need be.
 The executable will be installed in a directory with read/write access.
 Check the directory (which depends on your Python installation) is in your `PATH` variable.
 Try `/usr/local/bin`, `$HOME/.local/bin`, ...